 A critical examination of current theoretical perspectives and research methods in science, mathematics and technology education.
 The course is designed for those contemplating a thesis in this area.
 Participants will have the opportunity to present seminars on their research interests.

 CTL1844H - Seminar in Evaluation Problems [RM]

-Credit Value: 0.50 Hours: TBA A seminar dealing with theories and practical constraints in the implementation of evaluation strategies in field settings.
+A seminar dealing with theories and practical constraints in the implementation of evaluation strategies in field settings.

-Prerequisite: CTL1843 (previously CTL2803) or equivalent.
-Exclusion: Students who have previously taken CTL2810 are
+Prerequisite: CTL2803H) or equivalent.

+Exclusion: Students who have previously taken CTL2810